BonSAI0t/b42MPCullingFix/README.md

 **DO NOT REPORT BUGS TO THE INDIE STONE IF YOU CANNOT REPLICATE THEM WITHOUT THIS MOD**

 This modification changes core game networking behavior.
-Any issues you encounter may be caused by this modification and should not be reported to the developers unless you can reproduce them on an unmodified server.
+Any issues you encounter may be caused by this modification and should not be reported to developers of the game unless you can reproduce them on an unmodified server.

 ---

 ### Background

-In Project Zomboid, clients automatically send requests to delete the zombies you can't see as part of the game's zombie count optimization system (`ZombieCountOptimiser`) which is a performance measure to cull the zombies that are far away from the player.
-But it also deletes the zombies right behind the player if there is too many zombies in the cell.
+In Project Zomboid, clients automatically send requests to delete the zombies you can't see as part of the zombie count optimization system (`ZombieCountOptimiser`) which is a performance measure to cull the zombies that are far away from the player, but if there's too many zombies it also deletes the zombies right behind the player.

-## What This Does
+## What This Mod Does

 - Makes the server ignore the zombie deletion requests.
 The server will still properly consume and acknowledge the packets, preventing any network errors or desyncs.
 - No client modifications required
-- Achieved by commenting out the loop within the `ZombieDeletePacket` class which deletes zombies
+- Achieved by commenting out a couple of lines within the `ZombieDeletePacket` class which are responsible for zombie deletion

 ---